Mauna Kea Keck Telescopes

-Taken during sunset from atop of the summit ridge of Mauna Kea at nearly 14 000 feet above sea level.
-While the sunset it self was not particularly spectacular on this day the real reason to see Mauna Kea is for the telescopes and the absolutely surreal night sky after dark.
+Taken during sunset from atop the summit ridge of Mauna Kea at nearly 14,000 feet above sea level.
+While the sunset was not particularly spectacular on this day, the real reason to see Mauna Kea is for the telescopes and the surreal night sky after dark.

-The summit of Haleakala on Maui is visible in the photo roughly 100km’s distant.
+The summit of Haleakala on Maui is visible in the photo roughly 100 km distant.

 Camera: Canon EOS-1Ds Mark III